pnkraemer/tueplots/docs/source/getting_started/troubleshooting.md

 ## I am still getting 'overfull hbox' errors in my latex code

-Even though the figure sizes delivered by Tueplots match the figure sizes in style files exactly, sometimes, figures can be a few points wider than what latex allows.
+Even though the figure sizes delivered by Tueplots match the figure sizes in style files as closely as possible, sometimes, figures can be a few points wider than what latex allows.
 Visually, this does not make any difference, but it might lead to an 'overfull hbox' raised by, e.g., 'pdflatex'.
 This overfull hbox is not Tueplots' fault but more due to how matplotlib draws figures:
 - The figure dimensions are optimised differently, depending on whether a user selects constrained_layout=True or tight_layout=True (or neither).